DougBurke/vega-view/README.md

 ## GHC support

 This is currently a **very basic** application, so will hopefully build against a wide variety of GHC installations.
-There has been /no/ testing on Windows.
+There has been /limited/ testing on Windows (it builds is as far as I've got).

 ## Bugs and Issues